WillStreeter/electron-process-ipc/README.md

 # electron-process-ipc
-I was unable to use smith-kyle's electron-process in my application, so I modified it.
-I was unable to use the module object-hash, because it depends on node's crypto, which I was unable to reference correctly from my electron angular2 code.
-I replaced the object-hash with hashids moudel.
-Since, I will always reference same module, I did not update the implementation of hashids, so that it can account for the variance as is done with smith-kyble's object-hash.
+I was unable to use smith-kyle's electron-process in my application due to use of the npm module object-hash, as it depends on nodejs's crypto, which I was unable to reference correctly from my electron angular2 code.
+I replaced the object-hash requirements with hashids npm.

+While I have hard coded Hashids seed with HashIds('my intensive work'), it seems easy enough. to have loaded module stringify the object in the future, so that a mulitude of different objects could be used.
+Since my current needs only involve one object, I did not implement it with this in mind.
 Should be easy to update in the future.
-I re-wrote the classes using typescript, but made sure it compiles back to javascript so that it will load correctly in current project.
-Eventually, it would be nice to convert it into npm with @types in DefinitelyTyped, pointing to javascirpt implementation, but it was it is right now.
+I refactorsmith-kyle's electron-process javascript files using typescript, but made sure it compiles back to javascript so that it will load correctly in my current project.

+### ToDo #
+Eventually, it would be nice to convert it into npm with @types, with DefinitelyTyped listing, pointing to javascirpt implementation.